pan-x-c/AgentScope/examples/training/react_agent/README.md

     print(response)
 ```

-### Step 1: Prepare dataset
+### Step 1: Prepare task dataset

 To train the agent solving math problems, you need a training dataset that contains samples of math problems and their corresponding ground truth answers.

-The dataset should be organized in huggingface dataset format and can be loaded using the `datasets` library's `load_dataset` function.
+The dataset should be organized in huggingface [datasets](https://huggingface.co/docs/datasets/quickstart) format and can be loaded using the `datasets.load_dataset` function.
 For example:

 ```
 my_dataset/